hectoxor2/DUO-Buildkz/README.md

 ## REV DUO

 The REV DUO line of parts work together for a dual purpose: to create competition-grade robots geared towards participating in the FIRST Tech Challenge or to be used in the classroom for STEM Education.REV Robotics is committed to designing high-quality products that make robotics accessible for any skill level.
-Since 2014, we have continued to iterate and adapt to the educational robotics community's needs by developing new products and refining our current product selection.
+Since 2014, we have continued to iterate and adapt to the educational robotics community's needs by developing new products and refining our current product selection. ggg

 ### What is REV DUO? <a href="#what-is-rev-duo" id="what-is-rev-duo"></a>